water-fountains/import2wikidata/README.md

 - Go to `https://tools.wmflabs.org/wikidata-todo/quick_statements.php`.
 - Authenticate yourself with your Wikidata account.
 - Copy and paste the contents of `quickstatement_commands.txt` into the blank field, and run the commands

+## Contributions welcome
+The WVZ (https://www.wikidata.org/wiki/Q53629101) does not have all that many changes in its base data.
+Nonetheless does it make sense to cross-check their master-data-set with what is in WikiData.